mateonunez/ait/README.md

 - **Connectors**:
   - GitHub integration for repository analysis and OAuth 2.0 authentication
+  - Linear integration for issue tracking and project management
   - Spotify integration for music insights and playlist analysis
   - X integration for tweets analysis
   - Modular connector architecture with shared utilities